WPTechInnovation/wpw-doc-dev/docs/dotnet.md

 1. Clone or download the repository by typing `git clone https://github.com/WPTechInnovation/wpw-sdk-java.git` in a terminal or console.
 See the [project homepage](https://github.com/WPTechInnovation/wpw-sdk-dotnet) on GitHub for more options.
 2. Change directory: `cd wpw-sdk-dotnet`.
-3. Run `git submodule update --init --recursive`.
+3. Update the submodules: `git submodule update --init --recursive`.
-4. Open the Worldpay.Within.sln project in Visual Studio 2017.
+4. Open the **Worldpay.Within.sln** project in Visual Studio 2017.

 ## Run the examples